 The skills which you will gain from this course will be developed through industry observation and you will learn to build industry awareness and networking skills which will be essential when locating employment.

 National Element Code & Title:

-1.1 Research the structure and operation of the creative arts industries using appropriate sources
+1.1 Research structure and operation of creative arts industry